Zeyad-Abdelreheem/zeyad-abdelreheem.github.io/_projects/point-cloud-generation-from-single-image.md

 layout: project
 year: experiment replication
 project-url: TBA
-excerpt: Re-implemented the experiments done in this paper (https://arxiv.org/pdf/1406.2283).
-The authors used 2 CNN based neural nets to predict the depth map of the given input (single) image.
+excerpt: Re-implemented the experiments done in this paper (https://arxiv.org/pdf/1612.00603).
+The authors used a CNN based neural nets to predict the 3D point cloud of the given input (single) image.
-project-image: my_pic.png
+project-image: point_set_generation.png
 tags: [Pytorch, 3D-vision]
 comments: false
 ---